Dean4Devil/Lasercraft/README.md

 This mod is going to add lasers ( no s**t Sherlock ) ( Thank you Watson ) to minecraft which can do all sorts of things.
 ~The source code in the repo, as of me updating this readme, is for Minecraft 1.6.4 though I will be migrating over to 1.7.2 in the next few days.~ default branch is 1.7, it's broken though and I haven't had time to go through and work out why.

-That's all for now folks!
+That's all for now folks! <- Ima bored

 Version schemeing is as follows: MCVersion-Major:Minor-BuildNumber